Buying Tickets to Calstock

 For children, there is also a ship-themed play area in the centre of the village next to the river where you could bring a picnic and enjoy some relaxing family time.
 Just watch out for the ducks as they are partial to the odd sandwich too!

 The attractive walk from Calstock is 1.2 miles each way (download directions) and is mainly flat on quiet lanes.
 There is one steep section as you walk up into the woods but the views at the top over the river, viaduct and valley below make it all worthwhile.

 If you don’t want to visit the gardens, from the woods instead take the left hand fork of the path which will take you down to Cotehele Quay.
-The kiosk on the quay is serving refreshments daily.
+The kiosk on the quay serves refreshments.

 The Quay is also the home of Shamrock, an old Tamar Sailing Barge undergoing restoration.